liushuping/blog/2014/javascript-function-is-first-class-object.md

 So to say function is first class object in JavaScript, we need to prove that function could be used as a normal object in JavaScript.

+##function can assigned to a variable

+##function can be passed as a parameter

+##function can be a return of another function

+##function has characters which a JavaScript Object has

 high order

 assign